11 Actionable Tips To Avoid Archery Injuries

 Tendonitis

-Common symptoms for tendonitis are stiffness, sharp pain, tenderness, and a dull ache.
+Common symptoms of tendonitis are stiffness, sharp pain, tenderness, and a dull ache.
 These issues can become worse when moving the injured area.
 Mild swelling is also a common occurrence with tendonitis in archery lessons.

 -